brokechubb/Jakey/docs/TIP_THANK_YOU_FEATURE.md

 ---

-*This feature is part of JakeySelfBot's community engagement system.*
+*This feature is part of Jakey's community engagement system.*